adaRn/nf-hstd-copy-01/content/subscription-finalised.md

 Use default ubnt/ubnt credentials as set-inform credentials when using the Discovery Tool.

-If you need any help or have feedback on what we can improve please contact us: adamos135@gmail.com
+If you need any help or have feedback on what we can improve please [contact us.](/contact)